-Limit on the number of applications: Individual PIs may submit one Development Grant or Catalyst Grant proposal within R&I's Collaboration Grants program per deadline.
+Limit on the number of applications: Individual PIs may submit one proposal to this competition per deadline.
 There is no limit on the number of applications to which an individual may contribute in another role (e.g., as other project personnel).

-Limit on the number of awarded grants: UNL faculty may have no more than one active award from the Collaboration Grants program as PI (inclusive of all three award types).
+Limit on the number of awarded grants: UNL faculty may have no more than one active award from the R&I Grants program as PI.
 Additionally, individuals may not serve as a PI on more than two internal grants awarded by R&I in any four-year fiscal period (excluding Biomedical Research Seed Grants, Book Fellowship and Manuscript Workshop Program awards, Invited Scholar Grants, and Revision Grants).